blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 $ cloonix_cli nemo help
 ```

 You should see a help screen that displays a list of Cloonix commands.
-If nothing happens, you probably have a problem with apparmor and Cloonix.
+If nothing happens, you probably have a problem with AppArmor and Cloonix.

-To verify if apparmor is a problem, check the kernel ring buffer for "denied" appaarmor operations:
+To verify if AppArmor is a problem, check the kernel ring buffer for "denied" appaarmor operations:

 ```bash
 $ sudo dmesg | grep -i denied